Tex Boggs

 Tex Lee Boggs (born May 13, 1938) is an American academic and retired politician who was a state senator in the Wyoming Senate from 1999 to 2006.
 He was president of Western Wyoming Community College and provost of Antioch University Los Angeles.

+Career

+Tex Boggs was elected as a state senator for Senate District 13 in the Wyoming Senate in 1998.

+Boggs was president of Western Wyoming Community College for 20 years, and left in 2008.

+Dr. Tex Boggs was appointed Interim president and Provost of University of Maine at Fort Kent in 2019.